 After the break, we’ll cover the stock Notes app inside and out.
 Thought you knew everything that there was to know about the Notes app?
 Have a look inside for the details.

 If you have a kid, you know the internet can be a wild place for them to hang around.
-I’ve experienced first hand when my two year old daughter was casually watching cartoons on YouTube and ended up in front of some really weird videos that I myself found disturbing.
+I've experienced first hand when my two year old daughter was casually watching cartoons on YouTube and ended up watching a guy shout in Russian while shooting an assault rifle.

 Interested in making a digital media purchase on your iPhone?
 The iTunes Store app is your primary portal for doing so.
 The iTunes Store app is a stock application that is installed by default on every iOS device.
 It allows you to make digital media purchases for a variety of media types.